thomasgtaylor/how.wtf/content/post/2023-05-12-what-is-curl-command.md

 ---
-title: What is curl
+title: What is the curl command
 date: 2023-05-12T00:55:00-04:00
 lastmod: 2023-05-14T18:30:00-04:00
 author: Thomas Taylor
-description: What is curl in Linux?
+description: What is the curl command in Linux?
 categories:
 - OS
 tags: